TickTeam/guide-tt/android_app/how_to_change_font_size.md

 ### How to adjust font size?
-1.Slide the screen to the right from margin or click the bulleted list icon on the top left of the toolbar.
+TickTick has two font sizes, normal and large.

+1.Open TickTick on your android device, and slide the screen to the right.

-2.Click the gear-shaped icon on the top right corner.
+2.Tap the gear-shaped icon in the upper right corner.

-3.Click “More” > “Font size”.
-There are two options, “Normal & Large”, for you to adjust font size.
+3.Tap “General” > “Font size” to select normal or large.